How to prepare for a recession. 10 ways to secure your financial future

 What is a recession?

 A recession is when there is a general decline in economic activity or everybody stops spending money.
 Sometimes it’s classified as two-quarters of negative growth.
-So, until the financial data has come in, in theory, it’s not a recession.
+So, until the financial data has come in, it’s not a recession.
 However, the media will be banging on about it before and after it happens.

 In general, a recession usually only affects one or a few countries at a time.
 Granted, if your neighbouring country goes into recession, it might spill over into yours and others but won’t likely affect different continents.
 Unless you are in China or America, a recession here will affect most of the world.